-There were several breaches in 2017 to high profile companies, making it all the more real that it could happen to anyone.
+There were several breaches last year to high profile companies, making it all the more real that it could happen to anyone.
 Some of these included:

 - Equifax – Hackers stole the data of 145 million people, highlighting the danger of storing such a large quantity of data on people.

 - Wannacry – This attack spanned 150 countries, affecting more than 300,000 machines in industries such as healthcare and cars.

 - Not Petya – The attack targeted Ukrainian tax software but had devastating consequences and spread to global businesses including Fed Ex and Maersk.
 Fed Ex attribute $300 million in losses to the attack.

 Need any more reason to protect your data?

 - On average, it takes 256 days to discover a malicious attack.